 Is Pumpkin Puree Low Carb and Keto Friendly?

 We’d say so, yes, especially in small amounts.
 We used half a can of unsweetened pumpkin puree for this recipe.
 The key being that it’s unsweetened.
 There’s pumpkin pie mix sold in stores that comes with warming spices and a lot of sugar.
 That’s not what we want, we just the plain pure pumpkin puree instead!
 For half a container of standard pure pumpkin puree, you’re looking at about 18g of total carbs, and 5g of fiber, making 8 net carbs for the whole batch.
-Divide that across 16 servings of this dip, and you can see why it works so well!
+Divide that across 16 servings of this Goat Cheese Dip, and you can see why it works so well!

 What Are Some Low Carb Options For Dipping With This Goat Cheese Dip?